TimSchopf/bag_of_words_meets_bags_of_popcorn/README.md

-# Example Notebook for the kaggle 'Bag of Words Meets Bags of Popcorn' knowledge competition
+# Python Notebook for the kaggle 'Bag of Words Meets Bags of Popcorn' knowledge competition

 In this competition NLP methods are used to predict movie reviews